sambreviraj/NYC_Parking/README.md

-#Parking Reservation System
+# Parking Reservation System

-Overview
+## Description

-The Parking Reservation System is a robust SQL-based solution designed to manage parking spaces, vehicle reservations, and transactions.
-This project aims to streamline the parking reservation process, enabling users to reserve spaces efficiently and track their transactions seamlessly.
+The **Parking Reservation System** is a comprehensive database solution designed to manage parking spaces, vehicle reservations, transactions, and user profiles.
+This system enables users to reserve parking spaces, track transactions, and manage vehicle information seamlessly.
+Built using SQL, the system incorporates various advanced features, including payment methods, parking rates, and data integrity checks.

-Features
+## Features

-Parking Space Management: Easily manage parking space details, including status (Free/Paid) and availability.
+- **Parking Space Management**: Maintain a list of parking spaces with their statuses (Free/Paid) and availability.
-Owner and Vehicle Records: Store and manage information about vehicle owners and their vehicles.
+- **Owner Management**: Keep track of vehicle owners with detailed information including contact details and addresses.
+- **Vehicle Management**: Store vehicle details such as make, model, year, and license plate.
-Reservation Handling: Create and manage parking reservations with specified time slots.
+- **Reservation System**: Allow users to create and manage parking reservations with specified start and end times.
-Transaction Tracking: Record and track payment transactions associated with reservations.
-Data Integrity: Ensure data accuracy and consistency through constraints and checks.
+- **Transaction Tracking**: Record payment transactions linked to reservations, including payment methods.
+- **Dynamic Parking Rates**: Manage parking rates based on location and time, allowing for flexible pricing models.
+- **Data Integrity**: Implement checks and constraints to maintain data consistency and accuracy.

-Database Structure
+## Database Structure

-The database includes the following tables:
+The database consists of the following tables:

-ParkingSpace: Information on parking locations and their statuses.
+- **ParkingSpace**: Stores information about parking locations, status, and availability.
-Owner: Details of vehicle owners.
+- **Owner**: Contains details about vehicle owners.
-Vehicle: Information about vehicles and their owners.
-Reservation: Records of parking reservations.
+- **Vehicle**: Holds information about vehicles, including owner references.
+- **Reservation**: Manages reservations made by vehicle owners for parking spaces.
-TransactionTable: Logs of payment transactions related to reservations.
+- **TransactionTable**: Records payment transactions linked to reservations.
+- **PaymentMethod**: Details the different payment methods available.
+- **ParkingRates**: Maintains parking rates based on location.